twallema/pySODM/README.md

         > `xarray.DataArray`/`xarray.Dataset` can be used as datasets during calibration.
 Internally converted to `pd.DataFrame`.
         > Input checks on `log_posterior_probability` were 'cleaned up'.
 - Version 0.0 (2022-11-14)
     - First pySODM version.
-Obtained by splitting the generic from the ad-hoc parts from UGentBiomath/COVID19-Model.
+Obtained by splitting the generally applicable parts from the ad-hoc parts in UGentBiomath/COVID19-Model.
 Without documentation website.
 - Pre-development (2020-05-01 - 2022-11-24)
     - Code developped to model the spread of SARS-CoV-2 in Belgium (UGentBiomath/COVID19-Model).